Grow and Prosper

 The Framework provides Council and community with a mechanism to take the Prosperity theme, contained in the Corangamite Community Vision 2040, and convert it into tangible actions and measurable outcomes.

-The Framework brings together the ideas and concepts explored in the Grow and Prosper Discussion Paper (May 2023) and generated through research, community and business engagement and co-design workshops.
+The Framework brings together the ideas and concepts explored in the Grow and Prosper Discussion Paper and generated through research, community and business engagement and co-design workshops.